chemgymrl/chemgymrl/docs/extraction.md

         return keys
 ```

-Here we pass the extraction we want to perform, in the figure above, we would perform the wurtz extraction.
-The input
-vessel is also passed here.
-It contains the material and solute dictionary of a vessel that's typically outputted by the
-reaction bench.
-We also pass the solute that the extraction will take place in, as well as the target material, and path
-of the output vessel.
+Here we include the extraction vessel, as well as two empty vessels, and two vessels containing different solvents.
+Like in the other benches, we pass along the target material.
+Additionally, actions to shake the extraction vessel, wait for it to settle and drain it into another vessel from the bottom are included.
+In this bench, a simple heuristic is used to keep track of how solvents with different densities separate over time, and how solutes move between solvents according to their solubility.

 ## Output

-Once the extraction bench is ran and the render function is called, plots will appear showing data about the extraction
+Once the extraction bench is reset and the render function is called, plots will appear showing data about the extraction
 being performed by the agent.
 There are two main plot modes:

 - Render